-Key concepts in simulation and modeling explained
+Key concepts in data, modeling and software explained

-Key concepts in simulation and modeling explained
+Key concepts in data, modeling and software explained

 There are two main approaches to building agent-based simulations: object-oriented programming and the actor-based model.